 A Mother's Love

 Initially, Harolyn, or Lynn as she’d be called, showed no signs of brain damage or delayed development.
 But when Lynn was still not talking by the age of two, Dorothy’s motherly intuition told her something was wrong.
-She’d spend the next three years in and out of doctor’s offices, taking Lynn for various tests before coming home to implement new treatment regiments.
+Dottie spent the next three years in and out of doctor’s offices, taking Lynn for various tests before coming home to implement new treatment regiments.
 Dorothy desperately hoped that through her own time, love, and care, Lynn’s disabilities could be overcome.
-Absentee husband Harold would say decades later that

 “It was a heavy load I left on her [Dorothy].
 Cause for her to be there alone to do all this, that was a heavy toll.”

-Eventually, doctors would definitively inform Dorothy that Lynn required special 24-hour care that Dorothy alone could not provide.
-They informed Dorothy she’d need to give Lynn up, that she should forget about her daughter, and try to have another child.
+Eventually, doctors definitively informed Dorothy that Lynn required special 24-hour care; care that Dorothy alone could not provide.
+They told Dorothy to give Lynn up, to forget about this “imperfect” daughter, and to have another child.

-Fo a young, dedicated mother like Dorothy to hear such news was indescribably devastating.
-Dorothy would do her research, and find a woman she trusted who specialized in the care Lynn required:
+For a young, dedicated mother like Dorothy, the news was indescribably devastating.
+Dottie did her research, and found a woman she trusted who specialized in the care Lynn required: